marcosvbras/githon/README.md

 With this library you can:
 - Request user data through username or user ID
-- Controls request errors easily
+- Control request errors easily
 - Use Application tokens or Personal User tokens to request data
-- Reduce request rate spends
+- Reduce spending on your requisition limit

 ## Installation
 Run the command: